AzothTreaty/EmployeeWebApp/README.txt

+Please run migration first before running as I added a few fields to accomodate the salary computation

 QUESTION:
 If we are going to deploy this on production, what do you think is the next improvement that you will prioritize next?
 This can be a feature, a tech debt, or